151st Rifle Division: Advance on Rostov

 February 2 saw the start of Operation Star by Bryansk, Voronezh and Southwestern Fronts, which was planned to reach the Donbas region.
 The commander of Army Group Don, Field Marshal E. von Manstein, had no choice but to pull all the remaining panzer forces south of Rostov to the north as a countermeasure.
 This left the 151st and 416th facing two weak security divisions.
 The 271st caught up with Kirichenko's forces on the same day, followed by most of the rest of 44th Army on February 3.
-By 1600 hours the 151st had one regiment in Alekseevka, another in Tsukurovka Balka, and the third in Krasnyi, all of which were some 15-20km south of Novo-Bataysk.
+By 1600 hours the 151st had one regiment in Alekseevka, another in Tsukurovka Balka, and the third in Krasnyi, all of which were some 15–20 km south of Novo-Bataysk.
 General Khomenko now decided to press on to that objective with the 151st covering the right flank.
 The following day the division attacked from the latter two places toward Kugei.
 Over the day the Army lost 300 men killed or wounded and 80 frozen; there was also an acute shortage of fuel and ammunition and just 1.3 days' supply of food.
 LVII Panzer Corps was able to pull back from its line south of the Don without significant damage.

 Capture of Rostov

 During February 5 the 44th and 28th Armies, with Kirichenko's group, did their best to exploit the withdrawal of 5th SS.
 The 151st "overcame enemy resistance to reach the Burkhanovskii, Budenovskii, and Molod'va line [15-30km southwest of Novo-Bataysk] and captured these points."
 The next day Bataysk, the suburb of Rostov south of the Don, was liberated by 28th Army, which captured 50 fully loaded trains, and 44th Army, along with the cavalry-mechanized group, was transferred to Southern Front in accordance with STAVKA Directive No. 30037 of February 4.
 The division was pulled back to the Army's second echelon at Azov on February 7.
-Southern Front planned to begin a general offensive at 0200 hours on February 8, and the two Armies were detailed to soften up the defensive of Rostov itself and points west.
+Southern Front planned to begin a general offensive at 0200 hours on February 8, and the two Armies were detailed to soften up the defenses of Rostov itself and points west.
 To this end, 44th Army attacked into the frozen delta of the Don west of the city.
 Kirichenko's Tank Group Titov had roughly 25 operational vehicles, nearly all of which were light T-60s and T-70s, able to cross the ice.
 The 151st followed the 347th with directions to enter battle on its left and then strike for Rogozhkino to take Siniavka on the north bank of the Mertvy Donets.
 In confused fighting in the predawn and daylight the division had to overcome German rearguards and move through continual air attacks to reach Polushkin and Lagutnik Farm.
 The 320th Rifle Division attempted to come to its assistance but was hampered by the same resistance from the air.